 RELATING TO A SPIRITUAL BEING

 God is a being, not a force or thing.
 He made us in His image and for relationship—relationship with Himself and with others (Gen 1:26; Gen 2:18).
 But how in the world—a physical, tangible one— do we relate to Someone we cannot see, hear, or touch?
-Well, since we live in this physical world, why not look at what a relationship entails with someone that we can see, hear, and touch?
+Well, live in this physical world, why not look at what a relationship entails with someone that we can see, hear, and touch?
 That is, human relationships.
 Even Jesus Himself depicted our relationship with God in human ways: a father with his child, a teacher with his student, a master with his servant, and a bride and groom….

 EACH HUMAN RELATIONSHIP IS UNIQUE

 Each of us will relate to God in a unique fashion.
 Our personalities, abilities, passions, needs, experiences, and circumstances are all different.
 Therefore, despite the basic similarities, we each bring something unique to a relationship….

 I can’t help but wonder if God created us each uniquely so that He would derive a special pleasure from each of His children.
 Consider a collector of paintings.
 No two paintings are alike.
 Each one is special and brings a different delight to the viewer.
 Now imagine that the collector is also the painter, who is masterfully and meticulously perfecting each piece of art.
 That’s our God!
 I take great comfort in knowing that I am special to Him.
 I have struggled greatly most of my life with a poor self-image….
 I thank my God often that He taught me that although I may not be worthy, I am not worthless!

 Desiring a growing relationship with God is only the first step in developing one.
 A good relationship is not automatic….
 One has to be purposeful in developing, maintaining, and improving relationships.…